JBChangelogs/JailbreakChangelogs/CONTRIBUTING.md

 ## Code review

-A team member will review your PR and may request changes.
+We will review your PR and may request changes.
 Address these changes and push your fixes to the same branch.

 ## What happens next?